krithin/hublinks/README.md

 the HEAD of the repo, runs ctags, and then sends the useful parts of the ctags file back to the extension, which displays the results.

+## Caveats

+This is very much a hack.
+We support exactly the languages supported by the Sourceforge release of exuberant ctags.
+We don't do anything smart about symbols with the same name and such, so a significant portion of the links are semantically "wrong" :).
+Fortunately, a even more significant majority of them turn out to be what you want them to be.

-This is very much a hack: we don't do any authentication, so private repositories won't work.
+We don't do any authentication, so private repositories won't work.
 Additionally, we've observed it dying on large repositories, ie. don't try it on the jdk7 repository.
 Finally, our server uses a self-signed certificate, so if you try to use the extension, you'll need to visit https://107.21.173.36/ and tell Chrome to accept the certificate before it will work.